The course syllabus – your contract!

 - turn off your mobile phone and other technical equipment and put them in the place assigned by the invigilator.

-- If you arrive late to an examination, you have the right to begin the exam up to one hour after it has commenced.
+- If you arrive late to an exam, you have the right to begin the exam up to one hour after it has commenced.
 However, you are not granted any extra time at the end.

 - You are not allowed to leave the exam room earlier than one hour after the start of the exam.